Skip to Content

 Those views!
 Photo credit: Mt Rosa Winery

-Another Gibbston Valley favorite for almost twenty years, Mt Rosa is a gem nestled right in the heart of New Zealand’s Southern Alps.
+Another Gibbston Valley favorite for almost twenty years, Mt Rosa Wines is a gem nestled right in the heart of New Zealand’s Southern Alps.

 Be sure to enjoy a taste of the lush Pinot Noir that they’ve become so well known for – a must-try if you’re headed to Mt Rosa.
 The bramble, blackcurrant, and spice notes will tantalize even the pickiest of palettes.

 Overall, Mt Rosa offers a great balance of superb wines, gorgeous views, fantastic food, and a laid-back atmosphere, compromising Central Otago’s sophisticated wine culture.
-After a few here, you’ll be ready to head back and check out the best restaurants in Queenstown to soak up some of the wine!

 3. Kinross